abhisheks008/DL-Simplified/Cats Breed Classification using DL/README.md

 ### 🎯 **Goal**

-The objective of this project is to classify images of cats into 5 breeds, namely, siamese, ragdoll, bengal, domestic shorthair and maine coon.
+The objective of this project is to classify images of cats into 5 breeds, namely: siamese, ragdoll, bengal, domestic shorthair and maine coon.

 ### 🧵 **Dataset**